bkostrowiecki/weather-app/README.md

 ## Setting up project for the first time

 To properly run project you need to create `.env` in the root directory.

-Then you need to set the variable `REACT_APP_WEATHER_API_KEY` to the valid API key for http://openweathermap.org API.
+1. Set the variable `REACT_APP_WEATHER_API_KEY` to the valid API key for http://openweathermap.org API.
+2. Set the variable `REACT_APP_OPEN_CAGE_API_KEY` to the valid API key for https://opencagedata.com/ API.

 For example, the `.env` file would look like that:
 ```